-Outdated software is the reason why many websites are compromised on a daily basis.
-Sites are always at the risk of getting hijacked by hackers and bots.
+Outdated software is the reason why many websites are compromised daily.
+Sites are always at risk of getting hijacked by hackers and bots.

 The health and security of your website depend on updates.
 A website with outdated software and applications is in danger.

 Plugin and software update requests should be taken seriously.

 Security enhancements and vulnerability repairs are parts of updates.
 You can either add an update notification plugin or check for updates yourself.
 For the security of websites, some platforms have automatic updates.

 You must prioritize website updates.
 With passing time if you keep avoiding the updates the security of your website will be endangered.